-Japhet School also offers Competitive Merit Scholarships for both need-based and merit-based candidates.
-Students must complete the Application for Enrollment with Scholarship (one form) and the nonrefundable $25.00 application fee in order to write for these scholarships.
+Japhet School also offers Competitive Merit Scholarships for both need-based and merit-based candidates — new students and returning students.
+New students must complete the Application for Enrollment with Scholarship (one form) and the nonrefundable $25.00 application fee in order to write for these scholarships.
 Japhet School is currently offering the following Competitive Merit Scholarships that do not affect the family’s opportunity to also apply for Financial Aid.
 These scholarships are available to families who are new to Japhet School.
-Additional scholarships also are available for returning students.
+Additional scholarships, listed farther down, also are available for returning students.

 1. Register.
 Download Application for Enrollment with Scholarship and

 Mail, fax, e-mail or deliver to:

 839 S. Crooks Rd.